 Heather Lake is located on a slope situated at the northeast part of Mount Pilchuck.
 It is found on a 3,950ft elevation, within the Cascades forest.
 The site is filled with green vegetation and lots of rocks just by the shore.
 It is not far from Lake 22, another trail that we profiled.

-The Lake is a good destination for people interested in hiking activities.
+The Lake is a good destination for people who want a good hike, but also appreciate having a destination lake to be part of the route.
+Much like Colchuck Lake a few hours away, the water creates a focal point for the hike.
 The most appropriate time to visit this site is during the day, as it makes a good dayhike.
 Overnight trips are also suitable.

 The water in the Lake has a lot of aquatic life, which is a sight to behold.
 Visitors should note that the trail is quite manageable because it is not that long.
 It is also steep and rocky with rugged terrain that can cause accidents.
 However, as of this writing, campfires are not allowed at Heather Lake and nearby Glasses Lake.